The Mask and the Metamorphosis

 When Paul tells us not to conform but to be transformed, he isn’t issuing a behavioral command.
 He’s describing a process that begins with metanoia — a genuine renovation of perception — and produces metamorphoō as its fruit.

-What He’s after is the morphe.
+What the Spirit is after is the morphe.
 The thing underneath.
 And the only way there is through a metanoia real enough to move you — not a sorrow that stays on the surface, but a renovation of perception that changes what you actually see.